Tarichikato/pierre_lourdelet_mastervar/_posts/2021-10-07-blog-post-title-from-file-name copy.md

 ### What did we do ?

-Nous avons fait quelques workshops with https://www.linkedin.com/in/l%C3%A9a-saunier-657060129/ in order to gain hands on experience on Unity.
+Nous avons fait quelques workshops with [Lée Saunier](https://www.linkedin.com/in/l%C3%A9a-saunier-657060129/)  in order to gain hands on experience on Unity.
 Here are some ilusration of what we managed to do :

-### The big project ?
+### The big project